curiouschip/retropie/README.md

 # retropie

-A script to flashing a RetroPie image and making it Pip compatible.
+A script to flash a RetroPie image and making it Pip compatible.

 ## Usage